ejmpurisima/WDProjPotassium_PurisimaTuddao/README.md

 Enji looks like an ordinary man as his only characteristic that stands out was his hair—the long bangs that cover half his face.
 In Solitary Confinement, he wears a striped white shirt, dark pants, and a gray cardigan.

+**Heart Specialists:**

+1. Seven of Hearts - Hide and Seek

+Rules:
+In this game, one player is randomly chosen as the wolf (seeker), while the others are lambs (hiders).